-When a school submits requests for accommodations on College Board exams, such as the SAT, AP Exams, or PSAT/NMSQT, it verifies that its students' disability documentation aligns with the College Board's eligibility and documentation guidelines.
+When a school submits requests for accommodations on College Board exams, such as the SAT, AP Exams, PSAT/NMSQT, or PSAT 10, it verifies that its students' disability documentation aligns with the College Board's eligibility and documentation guidelines.
 In some cases, the College Board reviews a school's process for verifying documentation.

 Why Schools Are Selected for Review